ackertyson/dock-ops/README.md

 ## Deployed Docker machines

-If you routinely find yourself deploying Docker Compose apps to remote hosts provisioned via `docker-machine create`, I recommend checking out the `dock-ops-wrapper.bash` script included with this project.
-You can then do `dock use MACHINENAME` to connect to a remote instance, run Docker commands on the remote just the same as you would run them locally, and then `dock unuse` to return to your local environment.
+If you routinely find yourself deploying Docker Compose apps to remote hosts provisioned via `docker-machine create`...
+I'm sorry to inform you that the `docker-machine` project has been deprecated :(  Your best bet is to move your Docker Compose remote provisioning into a CI job.
+[DockOps used to support several `docker-machine` commands.]

-If you have no idea what I'm talking about but have a Docker Compose app which you want to run on a single (i.e., non-Swarm) cloud instance somewhere, you should look into this!

-You'll probably also want to check out [docker-machine-prompt](https://github.com/docker/machine/blob/master/contrib/completion/bash/docker-machine-prompt.bash).

 ## Command equivalents

-Last but not least, here's what all the DockOps commands actually do...
+Last but not least, here's what all the DockOps commands actually do.
+For more info, do `dock help` or `dock help <subcommand>` at the CLI.

 *Note: though the name of this package is `DockOps`, the actual CLI command is simply `dock`*

+### alias

+Create/destroy command alias.

 ### aliases